J. Sargeant Reynolds Community College

-J. Sargeant Reynolds Community College is a public community college in Virginia with three campuses: Parham Road Campus in Henrico County, Downtown Campus in Richmond, and Goochland Campus in Goochland Courthouse, Virginia.
+J. Sargeant Reynolds Community College is a public community college in Virginia with four campuses: Parham Road Campus in Henrico County, Downtown Campus in Richmond, Goochland Campus in Goochland Courthouse, Virginia, and The Kitchens at Reynolds in Richmond.
 Named for Lieutenant Governor J. Sargeant Reynolds, Reynolds is a member of the Virginia Community College System.

 The college offers 25 occupational/technical associate degree programs, 9 occupational/technical certificate programs, 5 transfer programs, and 41 career studies certificate programs requiring less than one-year of full-time study.
 97% of the college's programs offer at least one class through distance learning.
 Paula P. Pando has served as president since September 2018.

 Campuses

-Reynolds has three campuses: Downtown, Parham Road, and Goochland.
+Reynolds has four campuses: Downtown, Parham Road, Goochland, and The Kitchens at Reynolds.

 Downtown campus

 The Downtown Campus is housed in a modern, high-rise structure at Seventh and Jackson Streets, having moved in the fall of 1981 from leased facilities in the 100 block of East Grace Street.
 In the fall of 1995 a major addition to this facility was completed, adding 84000 sqft to the existing structure.
 A six-story parking deck is adjacent to the DTC.
 This campus is located on or near (1-3 blocks) many city (GRTC) buses.